adlnet/xAPI-Spec/xAPI.md

 ###### Requirements for Communities of Practice

-* Anyone establishing a new vocabulary entry MUST own the IRI, or MUST have permission from the owner to use it to denote an xAPI Verb, Activity, Extension, etc.;  (This MUST cannot be enforced by an LRS, rather is meant to show the gravity of coining new entries without control)
+* Anyone establishing a new vocabulary entry MUST own the IRI, or MUST have permission from the owner to use it to denote an xAPI Verb, Activity, Extension, etc.;  (This requirement cannot be enforced by an LRS, rather is meant to show the gravity of coining new entries without control)
 * Anyone establishing a new vocabulary entry SHOULD make a human-readable description of the intended usage accessible at the IRI.